 - Group C: captures a variety of terms for gain/loss measurement, including: lapsed donors, recaptured donors, repeat donors, same donors, downgraded donors, and more.

-The AFP Fundraising Effectiveness Project and Growth in Giving Initiative will continue to provide results analysis and comparative benchmarks to aid nonprofit organizational leadership and their fundraising staff to better understand their own performance and, armed with adequate details on their donors’ performance, to increase their overall fundraising results.
+The AFP Fundraising Effectiveness Project and its related reporting units (see “Reports” section of this FEP website), Fundraising Fitness Test (in the “Tools” section) and the overall Growth in Giving Initiative are designed to aid nonprofit organizations and their fundraising staff to better understand their own performance and, armed with adequate details on donor retention performance, to increase their results.